Microtia and Atresia

-This congenital disorder occurs in one in 6,000 births world-wide.
-It causes a deformity of one or both ears in which the outer ear is underdeveloped or absent.
-Microtia is almost always accompanied by atresia because the baby’s outer ear and the ear canal develop together during pregnancy.
+Microtia refers to when the external ear is incomplete or underdeveloped.
+It may affect one ear only (unilateral) or both ears (bilateral).
+It is a congenital condition that occurs in one in 6,000 – 12,000 births world-wide.
+Microtia is often accompanied by atresia because the baby’s outer ear and the ear canal develop together during pregnancy.

-Atresia is the absence of an external ear canal and, in many instances the ear drum and ear bones can also be affected.
-This means that as there is no canal for sound to travel through, these children are born with a conductive hearing loss.
+Atresia is when there is an absence of an external ear canal and, in some instances the ear drum and ear bones can also be affected.
+This means that as there is no canal for sound to travel through.
+These children are born with a conductive hearing loss.

 Our Microtia and Atresia Support Centre, the only centre of its kind in Australia, provides services, education and training, support and advocacy for families of children born with these conditions.